Alfresco/docs-alfresco/identity-service/latest/tutorial/sso-v1/kerberos.md

     };
     ```

-    > **Note**: If Alfresco Share is hosted on the same server as Alfresco Content Services then the contents of the `java.login.config` can be merged into a single file.
+    > **Note:** If Alfresco Share is hosted on the same server as Alfresco Content Services then the contents of the `java.login.config` can be merged into a single file.

 2. Edit the following line in the Java security configuration file `java.security` by default located in `java/conf/security/`to point to the `java.login.config` file using the full file path: